Law enforcement blame 'defund the police,' liberal prosecutors for dramatic spike in assaults on police

 FBI DIRECTOR WRAY MOURNS POLICE OFFICERS KILLED IN THE LINE OF DUTY, VOWS ACTION: 'ENOUGH IS ENOUGH'

-National Sheriffs Association President, Fayette County, Ohio, Sheriff Vernon Stanforth, told Fox News: "These numbers are horrific and sad, but unfortunately not surprising after seeing this troubling year for law enforcement in 2020."
+National Sheriffs' Association President, Fayette County, Ohio, Sheriff Vernon Stanforth, told Fox News: "These numbers are horrific and sad, but unfortunately not surprising after seeing this troubling year for law enforcement in 2020."

 Major Cities Chiefs Association Executive Director Laura Cooper told Fox News that rising violence is hurting police recruitment opportunities and that every criminal who purposefully attacked a police office should be held accountable under the law.